robertZaufall/mindmanager_ai/readme.md

 ### groq (platform)
 groq is sure the fastest LLM platform by now.
 Payment for API usage is still unclear because there is no way to set a payment method (as of 2024-05-05).
 ### Perplexity (platform)
-Perplexity works perfekt as an univeral LLM platform.
+Perplexity works perfect as an universal LLM platform.
 ### MLX (hosted locally on Apple Silicon - no internet access needed)
 MLX results are dependent on the used model. `LLama3` works well.

-## Iamge generation systems
+## Image generation systems
 ### Azure OpenAI / OpenAI - DALL-E 3
-The solution ist best tested with `Azure OpenAI`.
+The solution is best tested with `Azure OpenAI`.
 Results are very good.
 There is a problem with texts generated within images.
 ### Stability AI - Stable Diffusion 3
-Image genration with SD3 is the most flexible, as you can use a seed value, negative prompt etc. Prompt engineering is most important here, as the results are far from beeing perfect by now.
+Image generation with SD3 is the most flexible, as you can use a seed value, negative prompt, etc. Prompt engineering is most important here, as the results are far from being perfect by now.
 ### Google Vertex AI - Imagen2
 Image generation results are too simple by now as prompt engineering is also most important here.
 Imagen2 has the highest image resolution (1:1 with 1536x1536).
 Imagen2 is GA (globally available) but there is an approval process to get access to the API.
 Vertex AI needs an access token which has a default expiration time of just 1 hour (authentication flow will be implemented later).